uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/post-ops.rst

 |post_ops::kind| returns |primitive::kind::sum| for such
 a post-op.

-Prior to accumulating the result, the existing value us multiplied by scale.
+Prior to accumulating the result, the existing value is multiplied by scale.
+The :math:`scale` factor is supported in :ref:`int8
-The scale parameter can be used in The :math:`scale` factor is supported in :ref:`int8 <attributes-quantization-label>` inference only and should be used only when the result and the existing data have different magnitudes.
+<attributes-quantization-label>` inference only and should be used
+only when the result and the existing data have different magnitudes.
 For all other cases the scale must be `1.0`.

 Additionally, the sum post-op can reinterpret the destination values as a different data type of the same size.
 This may be used to, for example,